 Show us what you can do with this sketch!
-Post your finished project (layout, card, wall hanging, etc.) on our Becky Fleck Sketch Challenge #143 Topic on our Message Board and in the Becky Fleck Sketch Challenge #143 Gallery.
-Random winner to be selected and awarded 1000 Cherry Reward Points!
-Act fast!
-You have until midnite (11:59pm) EST on Wednesday - April 24, 2019 to post your project.
+Post your finished project (layout, card, wall hanging, etc.) on the Becky Fleck Sketch Challenge #161 Project Gallery.
+One random winner will be awarded 1000 Cherry Points!
+All other participants will receive 100 Cherry Points.
+You have until midnight (11:59 pm EST) Wednesday, March 4, 2020 to post your project.
 See Terms & Conditions.

 Don't forget to visit our Contests & Challenges forum on our Message Board for even more inspiration!

 Last Week's Challenge #160 Winner of 1000 Cherry Points!

 Becky Fleck, founder of PageMaps.com, created a free resource eight years ago, providing distinct, original sketches that help papercrafters spend less time planning their pages and cards and more time scrapping them.
 Becky is the editor of Scrapbook & Cards Today, one of Canada's favorite craft magazines.
 She also designs for a number of your favorite paper crafting brands.
 You can find many more of her sketches by visiting PageMaps.

 Here we will give you some tips and tricks about how to make a blog post for ACOT's Cherry Blog.
 If you are chosen to be one of our monthy Guest Designers at ACOT, follow these steps to make your post.
 You do not have to make a video for your blog post.
 If you want to see what being a guest designer means click into our Guest Designer Call post.

 Some things that you can make a post about:

 1. Your inspirations

 2. A step by step of your process